You’ll agree with me on this one.

-Next morning, the wife went out, examined several spots carefully and chose one that she thought was “right.”
+Next morning, the wife went out, sifted through several spots and chose one that she thought was “right.”

 “Focus!” the wife replied.

-In order to focus, you need to eliminate as many distractions from your life as you can.
-It’s true you cannot eliminate the distractions completely, but you can surely minimize them.
+To focus, you need to eliminate as many distractions from your life as you can.
+It’s true you cannot remove the distractions entirely, but you can surely minimise them.
 The more distractions you can eliminate, the more focused you shall be.

-The question is how to minimize distractions so you can focus on studies.
+The question is how to minimise distractions so you can focus on studies.